fvwmorg/fvwmorg.github.io/Wiki/Irc/HashFvwmFAQ/index.md

 ## Why can't I join \#fvwm?

-Sometimes, the freenode gods, or ops of #fvwm (see [:HashFvwmIrcFaq#4:FAQ 4] may well decide to limit the type of users who's allowed to join a channel.
+Sometimes, the IRC gods, or ops of #fvwm (see [:HashFvwmIrcFaq#4:FAQ 4] may well decide to limit the type of users who's allowed to join a channel.
 In the best case, this will just be to restrict those people who do not have registered nicks.
-To register your nickname on freenode, the following should suffice:
+To register your nickname on IRC, the following should suffice:

      /msg nickserv register <your-password>